 If your own travels take you to Georgia, do pay a visit to the Pheasants Tears tasting room.
 It is a wonderful place with great wine, delicious food, and wonderful people.
 A great place to spend a day, or two, or three, and feel the love that they bring to their work.
 In the car ride back to the city, I began to understand why people return again and again, and some, never leave.
 (Words and all photos by Laura Kelley)

 When we think of the diets of our founding fathers and mothers, we imagine porridges, breads, fresh and preserved fruits and vegetables, and gently flavored roast meats.
-What most people don’t realize is that the colonists had a taste for exotic fare from all over the world and would pay dearly for delicacies from India, China, Indonesia and other places far from the shores of North America. . .
+What most people don’t realize is that settlers in colonial America had a taste for exotic fare from all over the world and would pay dearly for delicacies from India, China, Indonesia and other places far from the shores of North America. . .
 [MORE HERE]

 I love to be of use.
 It turns me on to help people and to help them figure things out.
 To that end, this recipe is a request from a colleague who loves Chinese culture and cuisine and who is learning how to make some delicious and interesting dishes.
 Earlier today she asked me if I had a recipe for Chinese salted eggs.
 Wouldn’t you know, I put up a bunch only 6-8 weeks ago and the are about ready for harvest!
 I am happy to oblige the request, so here it goes. . .